MarinaAljout/Bioinfo-Projects-Portfolio/README.md

 - **Description:** A tool that searches for specific gene segments (Motifs) within raw DNA sequences.
 It calculates sequence length and detects "Frameshift Mutations" by validating if the segment length is a multiple of 3 (Codon logic).
 - **Files:** `DNA_Sequence_Analysis.ipynb`

+### 4. Protein Synthesis & Mutation Analyzer
+**Stage:** Biochemical Modeling & Physicochemical Analysis.

+* **Description:** A more advanced tool that simulates the translation of mRNA into protein sequences.
+It features a mutation simulator and calculates the total Molecular Weight (in Daltons) of the resulting protein, helping to visualize the impact of Nonsense and Missense mutations.
+* **Files:** `Protein_Synthesis_Tool.ipynb`

 ---

 ## 🛠 Skills I'm Practicing